dynamicreports/dynamicreports-documentation/docs/Syntax.rst

     .setDataSource(dataSource)
     .show();

 As you can see, static imports and method chaining improve readability of the code but they are not mandatory.
 It's only up to you which code syntax you will prefer to use.

 All examples and tutorials in the documentation use static imports and method chaining to provide more readability of the code.

 Examples
 ^^^^^^^^
-SimpleReport_ClassicSyntax, SimpleReport_Step01
+`SimpleReport_ClassicSyntax <https://web.archive.org/web/20180602170012/http://www.dynamicreports.org/examples/simplereport_classicsyntax>`_, `SimpleReport_Step01 <https://web.archive.org/web/20180602170012/http://www.dynamicreports.org/examples/simplereport_step01>`_